road86/odk-form-renderer-v2-lib/docs/compiler.md

     [number]
 ```

 5. In addition, the calling procedure will break and the root tokenizer will start to call from start again.
-In simple terms, it will not call `tokenizeDecimal` since `tokenizeNumber` returns a valid token and consumes character.
-It will start calling from top, i.e `skipWhiteSpace`.
+In simple terms, it will not call the next method, `tokenizeDecimal`, since `tokenizeNumber` returns a valid token and consumes character.
+It will again start calling from top, i.e `skipWhiteSpace`.

 6. Now, unlike the first time, `skipWhiteSpace` will be matched this time.
 And so there will be a change on the position but not on `tokens` array.